-A healthy diet needs a range of foods and colours – which means that your kids should be encouraged to ‘eat the rainbow’ – feasting on things like broccoli, beetroot, carrot, oranges, strawberries, among other foods.
+A healthy diet needs a range of foods and colours – which means that your children should be encouraged to ‘eat the rainbow’ – feasting on things like broccoli, beetroot, carrot, oranges, strawberries, among other foods.

 We know it might be tough to get your toddler to agree to eat certain foods, which is where ‘hidden’ food comes in handy!

 We know that a key part of your child’s health and immunity to disease and illness comes from their lasting health, which is fostered through diet and nutrition.

 At Bush Kidz, we focus on providing children with a range of healthy options and choices and ensure that they have enough food to choose from.

 We also encourage children to play an active role in their mealtimes, with foods and ingredients being identified and talked about.
 This fosters a deeper understanding for children and gives them a greater appreciation for healthy foods.

 Contact Bush Kidz Today

 At Bush Kidz we would love to see you and discuss the healthy options that are always on offer for every child who visits us.
 We have a weekly menu which is always changing to give children variation, and we display this in our foyer to ensure you know what’s being served.